You are tuned to the most listened-to radio talk show in America, hosted by me, living legend Rush Limbaugh, a harmless, lovable little fuzzball.

 So he's not going to call Novak and call him in for an interview for an hour without Powell knowing about it.

-I do think that most of what's going on here today with all this is just to distract everybody from that, because it's easy to get the drive-by media on.
+Do you think that most of what's going on here today with all this is just to distract everybody from that because it's easy to get the drive-by media on, ooh, look at who's criticizing George Bush today.

 Okay, folks, that's it for today.

-Tomorrow, already open line Friday.
+Tomorrow, already Open Line Friday.